doddasaisachin/EndToEnd_ML_Projects/README.md

-this project is running in this link
+this project had been deployed and running in this link

  http://forestfirepredictionridgeregr-env.eba-srdywykw.ap-south-1.elasticbeanstalk.com/